PLC Analog Scaling Calculator

 Understanding PLC Analog Scaling

 In industrial automation, analog signals (like 4-20mA current loops or 0-10V voltage) represent physical quantities such as temperature, pressure, or flow.
-To use these signals in a PLC program (like Siemens TIA Portal or Mitsubishi GX Works), you must scale the raw integer value into a meaningful engineering unit.
+To use these signals in a PLC program, you must scale the raw integer value into a meaningful engineering unit.

 The Linear Interpolation Formula

-This calculator uses the standard linear equation y = mx + b to perform the conversion.
+This calculator uses the standard linear equation y = mx + b to perform both forward and reverse conversions.
 The formula used is:

 This is identical to the logic used in the NORM_X and SCALE_X instructions in Siemens S7-1200/1500, or the SCL instruction in Mitsubishi FX series.